brendonvan/pokedex-demo/README.md

 1. Work inside the given `pokedex` folder
 2. Ideally, your app should follow the MVC format of models, views, and controllers (these are your routes for now).
+3. Create a server.js file for your app configuration (refer to sell it up notion).
-3. Setup your routes in your controllers: pokemon_controller.js
+4. Setup your routes in your controllers: pokemon_controller.js.

 ## Routes